CodeFrite/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 # Architecture

-Before diving into the discussion behind the artchitectural choices made, let's first review the general architecture of the DApp
+Before diving into the discussion behind the artchitectural choices made, let's first give general overview of the DApp building blocks.
+_(In order to understand this part, the user is advised to first read the readme file and watch the videos)._

 ## Diagram

 ![image](https://user-images.githubusercontent.com/34804976/143939305-390dfd75-3cd0-4d4f-bc4b-3e17b7c9c00b.png)

-### High level architecture
+### High level overview

 On the diagram, I used 4 colors to highlight contracts depending on their main concern: